Table of Contents

-Now that you’ve read 15 Reasons to Tour with a Rohloff Hub, you’re probably wondering how you’re going to mount that pesky Rohloff shifter to your road handlebars.
-Well, we have compiled a list of every mounting option that’s been done.
-Enjoy.
+Now that you’ve read 15 Reasons to Tour with a Rohloff Hub, you’re probably wondering how you’re going to mount that pesky Rohloff shifter on your drop bars.

 Aftermarket Rohloff Shifters and Handlebars

 These Cinq5 Rohloff thumb shifters are the first of their type available.
 They look smart and operate in a unique way: the left trigger shifts down a gear, and the right shifts up.
-They’re produced by the same crew that make Tout Terrain bikes and retail for $360US.
+They’re produced by the same crew that make Tout Terrain bikes and retail for US $360.

 Co-Motion have recently released a shifter which fits both 26.0 and 31.8mm drop handlebars.
-It looks well sealed, and felt really smooth when I was playing with it at Eurobike 2012.
-The only issues that might arise are that handlebar bag mounts (eg. Ortlieb) could get in the way, and it might become slippery when shifting in the wet.
-Retail price is $249 USD.
+It looks well sealed, and felt really smooth when I was playing with it at Eurobike.
+The only issues that might arise are that handlebar bag mounts (eg. Ortlieb) could get in the way; it may also become slippery in the wet.
+Retail price is US $249.

-The Gilles-Berthoud is a more refined Mittelmeyer.
-I’m keen to use one, but am currently not convinced that the metal surface will work effectively when wet.
-Retail price is $195 USD.
+The Gilles-Berthoud is very refined.
+I’m keen to try one out – I’m currently not convinced that the metal surface will work effectively in wet conditions.
+Retail price is US $195.

-This new handlebar for 2014 breaks into multiple parts to slide on your stock Rohloff shifter.
+This new handlebar breaks into multiple parts to slide on your stock Rohloff shifter.
 Unlike the Utopia handlebars (below) these handlebars are available in standard widths: 40cm, 42cm and 44cm.
-This is one of the best solutions because you get to use a shifter with a rubber grip – great under wet conditions.
+This is one of the best solutions around because you get to use the shifter with a rubber grip.
 125 Euro will do it.